Psychology 2080 - Abnormal Psychology » Fall 2021 » Quiz 5

 The main difference between schizophrenia and schizophreniform disorder is:

-the number of symptoms.
+A. the number of symptoms.

-the type of symptoms that are present.
+B. the severity of the symptoms that are present.

 Question #8